Fillable structures on negative-definite Seifert fibred spaces: Proof of the main results

 The proof of our claim now follows as the one of \cite[Corollary 5.5]{BP}.
 Suppose that $c^+(\xi)=T_{[V_1]}+\cdots+T_{[V_k]}$, and let $\mathfrak u_i=c_1(V_i)$ and $\mathfrak v_i=c_1(\mathcal{ST}(V_i))$ for $i=1,...,k$; from what we said in the previous paragraph we have implying $\mathfrak v_1=\cdots=\mathfrak v_k=J$, and then $[V_1]=\cdots=[V_k]$; hence, we obtain that $c^+(\xi)$ cannot be written as a linear combination of more than one element of the basis $\{T_{[V]}\}$. \end{proof}

-It is a standard fact that most of the surgeries on a positive torus link is Seifert fibred.
-From the discussion above we can then give a proof of Corollary \ref{cor:link}.
+Since (almost) every surgery on a torus link is a Seifert fibred space, Theorem \ref{teo:classification} immediately implies the following corollary.
+We assume $1\leq p\leq q$ coprime and $k\geq1$.

-\begin{proof}[Proof of Corollary \ref{cor:link}] It follows from Theorem \ref{teo:classification} once we prove that if the surgery matrix satisfies the assumption in the statement then the standard graph of the resulting 3-manifold is negative-definite.
-For simplicity, in this proof we assume that the $r_i$'s can be negative (for $T_{p,-q}$).
+\begin{cor} Our classification holds for every surgery on a positive (resp. negative) torus link $T_{kp,\pm kq}$ whose surgery matrix $\Lambda$ is negative-definite (resp. has $\Lambda_{ii}>-pq$ and $\det(\Lambda)<0$). \end{cor} \begin{proof} It follows from Theorem \ref{teo:classification} once we prove that if the surgery matrix satisfies the assumption in the statement then the standard graph of the resulting 3-manifold is negative-definite.
+For simplicity, in this proof we assume that $r_i$ can be negative (for $T_{p,-q}$) when $i\geq3$.
 A surgery on the torus link $T_{kp,\pm kq}$ with $q\geq p>0$ coprime and $k\geq1$ has graph obtained by adding $k$ legs to the graph representing the Seifert fibration of $T_{p,\pm q}$ in $S^3$, which is $M(-1;r_1,r_2)$ and the coefficients satisfy $r_1+r_2-1=\mp\frac{1}{pq}$ from Equation \eqref{eq:Brieskorn}.

 Blowing down the graph, we obtain that the surgery matrix is where $D=\text{Diag}(-\frac{1}{r_3},...,-\frac{1}{r_{k+3}})$ and $\mathbf E$ is the $k\times k$-matrix whose every entry is equal to one.
 Since in the case of $T_{p,q}$ we have that $\Lambda$ is negative-definite, its diagonal entries are negative; hence, we have $-\frac{1}{r_i}<-pq<0$ and then $0<r_i<\frac{1}{pq}$ (each negative framing on $T_{p,q}$ can be realised by some $(r_3,...,r_{k+2})$ in this way).
 In the case of $T_{p,-q}$ we just have $-\frac{1}{r_i}=\Lambda_{ii}+pq>0$ for every $i=3,...,k+2$.